-Corporate Governance in Entrepreneurial Firms: Effects of Corporate Venture Capital and Founder Incumbency on R&D Investment Strategy
+The Effects of Corporate Venture Capital, Founder Incumbency, and Their Interaction on Entrepreneurial Firms’ R&D Investment Strategy

 42 Pages Posted: 16 Oct 2013 Last revised: 11 Feb 2017